 Bonaire is a beautiful island that sits just off the coast of Venezuela.
 In actually, it is the peak of a submerged mountain that happens to have deep sloping reefs surrounding most of its shores.
 There are 86 markers along the beaches there that indicate where divers can simply walk off into the water and find spectacular coral within a few hundred yards.
-Image just wading out into the water, swimming for three or four minutes, and being in the middle of an underwater art museum in pristine condition.
-That's exactly what travelers can expect when they visit Bonaire.
+Imagine just wading out into the water, swimming for three or four minutes, and being in the middle of an underwater art museum in pristine condition.
+That's exactly what travelers can expect when they visit this incredibly beautiful place.

 02 of 07

-Humans wearing scuba gear are in the minority during shore dives, but they can be spotted as part of the parade of sea life cruising in the multi-hued coral canyons just off Lady Elliot Island.
-This fragile coral cay is the southernmost in a line of interconnecting set of reefs that form Australia’s Great Barrier Reef Marine Park just off the coast of Queensland.
+Humans wearing scuba gear are in the minority during shore dives, but they can be spotted as part of the parade of sea life cruising in the multi-hued coral canyons just off Lady Elliot Island in Australia.
+This fragile coral cay is the southernmost in a line of interconnecting set of reefs that make up The Great Barrier Reef Marine Park just off the coast of Queensland.
 It is known as a destination with incredibly clear water, an abundance of sea turtles, and excellent whale watching from June to October each year.

 03 of 07

-The Cayman Islands are famous for spectacular dive sites that are easily reachable by boat, but they also have some terrific shore dives that are available 24 hours a day.
+The Cayman Islands are famous for spectacular dive sites that are easily accessible by boat, but they also have some terrific shore dives that are available 24 hours a day too.
 You can do night dives around the pier in George Town or instance, or visit "Babylon," an East End shore dive on the North Shore that is a favorite with the locals.
-Stingrays are amongst the most popular sea life in the Islands, with many visitors opting to swim with curious creatures which can sometimes be found not far from shore.
+Stingrays are amongst the most popular sea life in the Islands, with many visitors opting to swim with the curious creatures which can sometimes be found not far from shore.

 04 of 07

-Another member of the ABC islands in the southwestern Caribbean, Curacao, is also surrounded by reefs, walls and even some sunken ships.
-You can walk off the beach of some resorts or into the water on some secluded beaches and see multi-hued corals, sunken ships and even airplane wrecks.
+Another member of the ABC islands in the southwestern Caribbean, Curacao, is also surrounded by reefs, walls and even shipwrecks.
+Divers can walk off the beach of some resorts or directly into the water on some secluded beaches and see multi-hued corals, sunken ships and even the wreckage of old aircraft.
 Spotting brightly colored fish and even large barracuda are some of the most impressive draws, but don't miss the island's famed "Blue Edge," which is a dramatic drop off of the nearby sea shelf.
-It is an impressive and imposing sight to behold.Continue to 5 of 7 below.
+It is an impressive and imposing sight to behold even for the most experienced diver.Continue to 5 of 7 below.

 05 of 07

 Hawaii has always been seen as great destination for divers, but not everyone know it is good for shore diving too.
-Head to Oahu for calm waters and easy shore diving along the island's southern side.
+Head to Oahu for calm waters and easy shore dives along the island's southern side.
 Experienced divers can head to the north shore as well, where they'll find caves to explore at Shark's Cove.
-Only attempt those dives during the summer months however, as that's when the swells are much calmer there too.
-That is an experience that is tough to top, and one that can only be found just off shore.
+Only attempt those dives during the summer months however, as that is when the swells are much calmer and easier to negotiate.
+This is a dive experience that is tough to top, and one that can only be found just off shore.

 06 of 07